jekuer/php-microsite-boilerplate/README.md

 You can make more changes and use more features, like:

--   Setting up the sitemap.xml (useful for SEO).
 -   Setting up a deployment script (sample included) or the Directus integration.
 -   Do even more - it's a well documented playground!